john-science/python_for_scientists/classes/17_testing_projects/lecture_17.md

 ### The Cookie Cutter

 At this point, go ahead and feel justified if you feel like creating a Python project just got too complicated.
 All these libraries and tools and config files...
 Luckily, after you do this once it becomes easy boilerplate.
-More luckily, so many people have written that boilerplate that you can just download Python project templates online.
+More luckily, so many people have written that boilerplate that you can find many Python project templates online.

-My favorite Python project template is Audreyr's [Cookie Cutter](https://github.com/audreyr/cookiecutter-pypackage) over on [GitHub](https://www.github.com).
+My favorite Python project template is Audreyr's [Cookie Cutter](https://github.com/audreyr/cookiecutter-pypackage) on [GitHub](https://www.github.com).

 The Cookie Cutter has all kinds of useful tools built-in and laid out, ready for you to use:

  * [setuptools](http://pythonhosted.org/setuptools/) - for building and installation
- * [Sphinx](http://sphinx-doc.org/) - for nice, HTML code documenation
+ * [Sphinx](http://sphinx-doc.org/) - for attractive HTML code documenation
  * [VirtualEnv](http://virtualenv.readthedocs.org/en/latest/) - to keep your project separate from the rest of your computer
  * [TOX](http://tox.readthedocs.org/en/latest/) - to make keeping track of your VirtualEnv and running your tests
  * [GIT](http://www.git-scm.com/doc) - for your code repository